This post may contain affiliate links. Please see my full disclosure policy for details.

 Using the same clear packing tape, lay a flat piece of tape over your stickers.
 This will seal and protect them, and it keeps them affixed to the sticky backside.

-Pro Tip: Instead of laying a full strip of tape at once like I did, consider cutting smaller pieces to cover one sticker at a time.
+Pro Tip: Instead of laying a full strip of tape at once as I did, consider cutting smaller pieces to cover one sticker at a time.
 This will help eliminate bubbles from forming in the tape.
 If you do run into bubbles, try to work them out gently with the tip of your finger.
 Do not try to pull the tape up or it could ruin your image.

 Step Seven: Do a Quick Cut Rough Cut of Stickers